kean/articles/2021-03-24-concurrency.markdown

 The actor model is a pattern.
 It doesn't *have* to be included in the language, but the goal of the Swift team is to add to one of the main Swift strengths: safety via compile-time checks.
 With the actor model, you will get isolation checks at compile-time along with other safety features.

-In the meantime, I've been designing classes as Actors in Objective-C since [GCD](https://developer.apple.com/documentation/DISPATCH) was added in iOS 4.
+I've been designing classes as Actors in Objective-C since [GCD](https://developer.apple.com/documentation/DISPATCH) was added in iOS 4.
 I'm designing Swift classes as Actors now.
 And I can't wait to start designing them using a formal actor model.

 I designed most of the user-facing components in Nuke that has to be thread-safe as actors: `ImagePipeline`, `ImagePrefetcher`, `DataLoader`.